gotsysdba/oracle-ords-operator/docs/autoupgrade.md

 * `Pool: pdb2` will not install or upgrade ORDS/APEX

 As an additional requirement for `Pool: pdb1`, the `spec.poolSettings.db.adminUser` and `spec.poolSettings.db.adminUser.secret` must be provided.
-If the are not, the `autoUpgrade` specification is ignored.
+If they are not, the `autoUpgrade` specification is ignored.

 ```yaml
 apiVersion: database.oracle.com/v1